Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 <br />
 Grid-box
 <br />
-My grid box was non-responsive and all jumbled up on the screen.
+My grid box was non-responsive, and all jumbled up on the screen.
 It took a while to figure it out but i realised i had multiple grids on the screen.
 Once I realised this and condensed the grids into one grid the issue was resolved.
 <br />
 <h3>Overlapping DIVS:</h3>
 <br />
 I had a problem with overlapping divs when the screen was reduced for mobile use.
-Thankfully I discovered unicorn revealer which helped me to identify the problem.
+Thankfully, I discovered unicorn revealer which helped me to identify the problem.
 It was the padding and the height.
 I removed the padding altogether and set the height to auto.
 This helped to resolve the issue.
 <br />
 <h3>Social Icons on Footer:</h3>
 <br />